As speech-language pathologists, many of the students on our caseloads have dyslexia. Using StoryWhys book companions can help.

 “Dyslexia is a specific learning disability that is neurobiological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”

 Aaron Slater, Illustrator, by Andrea Roberts, is about a boy who cannot wait to get to school to learn to read so he can read all the books he's curious about.
 When he discovers that reading is difficult, he struggles.
-But his teacher, Ms. Greer, helps him to fin his voice through art and Aaron finds the strength to work through his difficulties.
+But his teacher, Ms. Greer, helps him to find his voice through art and Aaron finds the strength to work through his difficulties.

 Negative Cat, by Sophie Blackall, is about a boy who would do anything for his family to adopt a cat.
 He even promises to read for 20 minutes a day, even though reading is difficult for him.
 When he finally gets a cat, Max, he is disappointingly grumpy.
 But the boy finds that Max loves to curl up in his lap while he reads.

-You can use these book companions this October in your language therapy, while also sharing the broader message that reading and writing can be especially tricky for some kids.
+You can use these book companions this October in your language therapy, while also supporting the broader message that reading and writing can be especially tricky for some kids.
 Hopefully these books can lead to some supportive discussions as well!

 StoryWhys is a one-of-a-kind, literature-based system that combines high-quality storybooks with book companions that contain a set of clear and consistent visual/graphic supports, and that targets the following skill areas: